Albion Falls

 Albion Falls is a 19 m classical/cascade waterfall flowing down the Niagara Escarpment in Red Hill Valley, in Hamilton, Ontario, Canada.
 With cascade falls the downpour is staggered into a series of steps causing water to "cascade".
 The top of the falls are located on Mountain Brow Blvd.
 The lower-end of the falls can be found at the south-end of King's Forest Park in lower Hamilton by following the Red Hill Creek south towards the Niagara Escarpment.

 Albion Falls was once seriously considered as a possible source of water for Hamilton.
 Rocks from the Albion Falls area were used in the construction of the Royal Botanical Gardens' Rock Garden.

 The ravine at the Albion Falls has a legend of the Lover's Leap.
 The story is that early in the 19th century young Jane Riley, disappointed in love with Joseph Rousseau, stood at the top of a steep cliff not far from thundering Albion Falls and flung herself to the bottom 100 ft below.
 The steep drop has since been dubbed "Lovers' Leap" and many tales have grown up about the suicide.

-Nearby attractions include the Bruce Trail, Buttermilk Falls, Devil's Punch Bowl, Felker's Falls, Confederation Park (via Red Hill Trail), Mohawk 4 Ice Centre at Mohawk Sports Park, scenic views of lower Hamilton, King's Forest Golf Course and Park, Gage Park and Hamilton Children's Museum.
+Nearby attractions include the Bruce Trail, Buttermilk Falls, Devil's Punch Bowl, Felker's Falls, Confederation Park (via Red Hill Trail), LIUNA 4 Ice Centre at Mohawk Sports Park, scenic views of lower Hamilton, King's Forest Golf Course and Park, Gage Park and Hamilton Children's Museum.